 - Management review.

 R4Risk can perform a SMS gap assessment for facilities with an existing SMS, to identify areas of improvement and serious deficiencies in the system.
-A gap assessment will assess how the existing system managed the site’s risks and assess against essential SMS elements.
+A gap assessment will assess how the existing system manages the site’s risks and assess against essential SMS elements.
 R4Risk can also assess these typical elements for a site without a formalised SMS, in preparation for SMS development.

-R4Risk can assist companies as they develop their SMS, and help tailor the SMS to size, complexity and associated risks of the facility.
+R4Risk can assist companies as they develop their SMS, and help tailor the SMS to the size, complexity and associated risks of the facility.
 As required, the system can be based on an existing regulatory body model or align to the company’s corporate system, while meeting the relevant regulatory requirements.